 - 9 HERE’S WHAT OTHERS SAY ABOUT Osaka English House

 Not Just a Gaijin House

 Best Deal in KANSAI

 Need a break from the fast pace of Japan?

 Located conveniently in Hirakata City

 The midpoint between Kyoto and Osaka, Osaka English House provides a great environment for the English teacher and the Japanese language leaner alike.
 Featuring complete private rooms w/bath + kitchen or private dorm rooms w/shared facilities.
-A large common kitchen, dining room and lounge also available w/access to TV, VCR, tel, fax, PC, email, etc. Get ‘em while you can!
+A large common kitchen, dining room and lounge also available w/access to TV, Bluray, tel, fax, PC, email, etc.

 Looking for a place to lay your head and have fun?
-Friendly + convenient international share house in a great location.
-Come + live with a fantastic mix of nihonjin and gaijin in Hirakata-shi(Keihan line) Apts + private rooms, large shared lounge, library, dining, + kitchen area.
-All amenities? bank, station etc. 10mins walking.
+Friendly and convenient international share house in a great location.
+Come and live with a fantastic mix of nihonjin and gaijin in Hirakata-shi(Keihan line).
+Apartments and private rooms, large shared lounge, library, dining and kitchen area.
+Bank, ATM, restaurants, train station only 10 a minute walk.
 Everything you need.
-All electricity, water, and gas included
+All electricity, water, and gas included.

 Looking for a convenient place excellent for Working and Sightseeing in the KANSAI are?
 Check out O.E.H.
 Friendly In Studio Apartment & Private Rooms.
 Establish 1967(building new－1989) Close to KEIHAN HIRAKATASHI station(10 min by foot)We have a spacious community lounge & library, dining & kitchen area with Phone, Fax, ＴＶ, VCR, Piano, Copier, laundry, Refrigerator, Cooking utenciles etc. The private rooms have Ａ/Ｃ, Heat and furniture.